-The Company's investments are designated at fair value through profit and loss, and for the vast majority of the investments, the fair value is determined based on observable market data.
+The Company's investments are designated at fair value through other comprehensive income or loss, and for the vast majority of the investments, the fair value is determined based on observable market data.
 This measurement basis has not changed as a result of COVID-19.

-2.19 Foreign currency transactions
+2.2 Foreign currency transactions